TradingView Indicator

 The indicator includes a built-in performance tracker that shows historical win rate and returns based on signal alternation.
 However, past performance does not predict future results.
 The backtest is for reference only - use it to understand how the indicator behaves, not to predict profits.

 This is an indicator, not a strategy.
 A strategy defines entries, exits, position sizing, and risk management.
-This indicator provides decision support — confluence information that you incorporate into your own strategy.
-You still need to define your own rules for when and how to trade.
+This indicator provides confluence information to support your decisions.

 The probability score (0-100) shows the current confluence level as a continuous value.
 Signals (buy/sell labels) appear when the score crosses into extreme zones and certain conditions are met.
 The score is always visible; signals are discrete events that require threshold crossings.

-Technically, you can set up alerts that trigger webhooks for automated execution.
-However, this indicator is designed for decision support, not automation.
-Automating signals without understanding context removes the human judgment that makes the indicator useful.
-Proceed with extreme caution if automating.
+You can set up alerts that trigger webhooks for automated execution.
+However, the indicator is designed for decision support.
+Automation removes context that makes signals meaningful.

 Signals can fire when the score is transitioning through the neutral zone if other conditions (like signal alternation and enhanced indicator confirmation) are met.
 The zones are guidelines, not hard boundaries.
 Context from the full indicator system matters more than the exact score.

-There is no guaranteed "good" signal.
-Higher confluence (closer to 0 or 100), dual confirmation backgrounds, and alignment with higher timeframe trends all increase probability — but never guarantee success.
-A "good" signal is one that aligns with your own analysis and risk management, not just the indicator reading.
+Higher confluence (closer to 0 or 100), dual confirmation backgrounds, and alignment with higher timeframe trends all increase probability.
+No signal guarantees success.

 Support development